- Is Driving a Car Safe During Pregnancy?

-6. Prepare your Phone
+6. Prepare Your Phone

 Carry a car charger or a power bank along, and ensure your phone battery is topped up before stepping out of the house.
-Make use of the car’s stereo system or a Bluetooth headset so that you don’t have to interact with your phone to take any calls.
+Make use of the car’s stereo system or a Bluetooth headset so that you don’t have to interact with your phone to make any calls.

 7. Expect the Unexpected

 As well-serviced and in prime condition as your car might be, there are always chances that things could go wrong at the worst possible moments.
 Know how you would handle a flat tire or a broken-down car, and keep emergency numbers at hand to ask for any help.